HoMMI: Learning Whole-Body Mobile Manipulation from Human Demonstrations: Whole-body Controller Details

 \item \textbf{Upright Posture} ($A_{\text{upright}}$): An equality constraint $A_{\text{upright}} \Delta q = 0$ ensures that the sum of velocities for \texttt{torso\_1}, \texttt{torso\_2}, and \texttt{torso\_3} remains zero for a vertical torso orientation throughout the motion.
 For the \textit{delivery} task, the velocities of these three joints are individually fixed to zero to maximize payload stability. \end{itemize}

 The specific weight parameters used during evaluation are summarized in Table~\ref{tab:wbik_params}.
 In our optimization hierarchy, maintaining the center-of-mass ($C_{\text{com}}$) over the base is given the highest priority to ensure global stability, followed by accurate bimanual end-effector tracking ($C_{\text{ee}}$).
 The relative priorities among the mobile base, torso, and arm configurations are tuned according to the specific requirements of each task to balance mobility, stability, and reachability.
+During our experiments, these parameter settings required only 1–2 rollout checks before being finalized.